iuryfaria/blackhat-python/README.md

 # blackhat-python

-Learning and doing basic projects in BlackHat Python that may be useful to you in the future
+Learning and doing basic projects in Black Hat Python that may be useful to you in the future